Peritonitis - secondary

 Secondary peritonitis has several major causes.

 - Bile or chemicals released by the pancreas may leak into the abdominal cavity.
-This may be caused by sudden swelling and inflammation of the pancreas.
+This may be caused by swelling and inflammation of the pancreas called pancreatitis.

 - Tubes or catheters placed into the abdomen may cause this problem.
 These include catheters for peritoneal dialysis, feeding tubes, and others.